John-Jordan/CodeJournal/README.md

 # CodeJournal
 Jotting down the happenings of my coding life.
 Also reversed the post order so I won't have to scroll down to the bottom each time to write a new post.

+8/25/21 - I continued with day 5, completing the adding even numbers only using a loop and the range function.
+I then completed a fizzbuzz challenge easy enough which was supposed to be a common interview challenge.
+I wouldn't be so lucky as to get that challenge.
+I read the rules on the password generator final challenge but didn't start it cuz its late and I should have started sooner.
+Getting the input for the number of letters, numbers and symbols sounds easy enough, will have to think about how to get them all jumbled up randomly.
+I'll sleep on it.

 8/24/21 - So I continued on with day 5 and completed a couple more challenges.
 I made the average height calculator and then completed the highest score in a list challenge.
 It didn't allow us to use shortcuts like max(), min(), or sum().
 Instead, they wanted me to utilize loops to gain a better understanding of how they work.
 This was a bit easier to review and I had minimal cobwebs to complete these projects.
 Pushing on.

 8/23/21 - I finished my rock, paper, scissors program.
 Mine was slightly longer than Angela's but it worked.
 I proceeded to start on Day 5 - Loops.
 Started the lessons and building an average height calculator.